Graphs

 Copy years

-You can copy a year if, for example, you want to:
+You can copy a year if, for example:

 A primary year will always be shown in a time window together with the other years in the graph.
 A copied year can only be viewed if you select the specific copied year in your Envirometer and will be shown as a ‘real’ year in addition to the other years, including the primary year.
 All ‘real’ years will be shown in a lighter shade in the graph to make clear that you are working with a copied year.
 An example is shown in the image below.